JamesJunJieHuang/Poke-Poll/README.md

 3. To access the poll results of every users' favorite Gen 1 Pokemon, you can either click the Poll Results button on the top right of the Vote page or directly go to the following url: http://localhost:8080/results

+## Regarding the .env file
+I have included the .env as you will need my MongoDBURI in order to use this application.
+The database has been initialized to include the necesarry collections for this application to function.